cheriangeorge/MAD2/Week5.md

 #### Using APIs
 * Separation of concerns
-  - Backend : manage data models
+  - Backend: manage data models
-  - Frontend : manage UI (The part closer to the user)
+  - Frontend: manage UI (The part closer to the user)
   - A clean interaction mechanism to separate the two
 * Requirements of such a system
   - System level design should have a separate backend and front end
     - Backend should never know what the UI looks like (Separation of concerns for abstraction)
-    - No direct calls to HTML tempeplate rendering etc.
+    - No direct calls to HTML template rendering etc.
-    - Data output only in neutral formats : JSON is preferred nowadays, but not essential
+    - Data output only in neutral formats: JSON is preferred nowadays, but not essential
     - Data input through form data or URLs
   - Fetch Mechanism
     - How to retreive data from a backend?